sm2302-aug23/grp-r-sexy_primes/README.md

 5 digit prime is $29524$ occurring 268 times.

-### 6) Creative visualisation challenge - Visualising Prime Counts in *Collatz Conjecture*
+### 6) Creative visualisation challenge

+#### 6.1) Visualising Prime Counts in *Collatz Conjecture*

-In this task, we aimed to visualize the frequency of prime numbers within *Collatz* sequences for integers ranging from $1$ to $10,000$.
+We aimed to visualize the frequency of prime numbers within *Collatz* sequences for integers ranging from $1$ to $10,000$.
 The process involved calculating the count of prime numbers in each sequence and creating a bar chart to represent this data.

 **Implementation:**